fuzzybritches0/solarfidget/README.md

 ## 1.2 TURN THE LIGHT ON AND OFF

 ![solarfidget off](./assets/gifs/solarfidget_off.gif)\
-*To turn the lightfidget on or off hold the fidget horizontally, turn it thrice by 180 degrees.
+*To turn the fidget on or off hold the fidget horizontally, turn it thrice by 180 degrees.
 If there is no change, try doing it faster.*

 * * *